seanhawkridge/cv/README.md

 An excitable creative thinker with a passion for heartfelt communication, digital craftsmanship and adventure.
 I've started and worked for creative businesses in the art and design worlds in the UK and North Africa.
 Frequently described as a people-person.
 Occasionally described as a trouble-maker.

-I'm looking for a role as a developer/project manager in a creative, inspiring organisation where I can use my skills to craft products we believe in, helping people and businesses become more successful through communicating the amazing things they do.
+I belong in a team where I can use my skills to craft products we believe in, helping people and businesses become more successful through communicating the amazing things they do.

+Currently: Delivery Lead / Tech Lead / Developer at Alliants Ltd., Southampton

 Born 6 March 1983

-Currently lives in London, UK

 e: sean@hawkridge.co | w: http://sean.hawkridge.co